 The combination of industrial experience, hands-on work and scientific endeavour is great.
-The support I’ve received from my department, my University supervisors and my sponsors at TWUL has been excellent.
+The support I’ve received from my School, my University supervisors and my sponsors at TWUL has been excellent.
 They’ve helped guide my research so that it’s both novel and useful to TWUL, and they’ve helped me see the bigger picture of the impact of the project.

 My undergraduate professional placement was with Ricardo Plc, an engineering consultancy based in West Sussex.

 I worked for a year in the base engine engineering department.
 Collaborating with the design team, we created virtual models of engine components to test performance prior to pilot production.